Avinashlikes/Resources/SCP.md

+## SCP
-> ## SCP (Secure Copy Protocol) is a network protocol that securely copies files/folders between Linux (Unix) systems on a network.
+> SCP (Secure Copy Protocol) is a network protocol that securely copies files/folders between Linux (Unix) systems on a network.
 To transmit, use the scp command line utility, a safer variant of the cp (copy) command.

 ##### Use the SCP command in the following cases
 <details><summary> Copying files from a local host to a remote host. </summary>